-In 1986 in Uganda, Tito Okello the president from the Acholi tribe and his National Resistance Army (NRA) were overthrown by the now incumbent president Yoweri Museveni in the Ugandan Bush War.
-The president's homeland, Acholiland in northern Uganda, has many guerilla groups with widely popular Holy Spirit movement led by Alice Auma (Lakwena).
-However, the conflict in the north amongst themselves begin after their relative loss, Tito Okello being overthrown.
+In 1986 in Uganda, Tito Okello, the president from the Acholi tribe and his National Resistance Army (NRA) were overthrown by the now incumbent president Yoweri Museveni in the Ugandan Bush War.
+The president's homeland, Acholiland in northern Uganda, has many guerilla groups with the widely popular Holy Spirit movement led by Alice Auma (Lakwena).
+However, the conflict in the north amongst themselves began after their relative loss (Tito Okello being overthrown).

-If the group's mission is to have a nation based on the Christian bible and the Ten Commandments why are they feared?
+If the group's mission is to have a nation based on the Christian Bible and the Ten Commandments then why are they feared?

-In the late 1980's troops merged, the LRA started using standard military tactics as opposed to its previous attempts of attacking in cross-shaped formations and use of holly water.
-The new tactics proved successful hence it gained more reputation and weakening other groups.
-By 1992, UHSA was renamed as United Democratic Christian Army, it was in this time that they would attack civilians alleged to be collaborating with NRA, and also kidnapped 44 girls from Sacred Heart and St. Mary's girls' secondary schools.
+In the late 1980's troops merged, the LRA started using standard military tactics as opposed to its previous attempts of attacking in cross-shaped formations and use of holy water.
+The new tactics proved successful.
+It gained more reputation and weakened other groups.
+By 1992, UHSA was renamed as United Democratic Christian Army, it was at this time that they would attack civilians alleged to be collaborating with NRA, and also kidnapped 44 girls from Sacred Heart and St. Mary's girls' secondary schools.

-Lira, a town in Uganda, was one of the quiet towns in Africa and hardly made international news.
-Suddenly it's making news, but the news isn't what its people are doing but what is being done to by the LRA.
+Lira, a town in Uganda, was one of those quiet towns in Africa and hardly made international news.
+Suddenly, it was making big headlines.
+The news wasn't about what the people were doing but about what was being done to them by the LRA.
 By the name of their leader, Joseph Kony, the army raided villages, towns and camps of refuge turning them to camps of death and destruction.

 By Oscar Otindo, Kenya

 The writer is a Kenyan volunteer and activist based in Nairobi, Kenya